r-cloutier/SLSPS_Simulations/README.rst

 .. _email request: cloutier@astro.utoronto.ca

-This repository includes the data presented for each survey version in the form of a python pickle (https://docs.python.org/3/library/pickle.html), along with the python scripts required to access the data.
+This repository includes the data presented for each survey version in the form of a python pickle (https://docs.python.org/2/library/pickle.html), along with the python scripts required to access the data.
+Users should be running a python version no later than 2.7 to avoid errors.

 Quick Example
 -------------